spack/spack/lib/spack/docs/tutorial_modules.rst

 and can build `environment-modules <http://modules.sourceforge.net/>`_ and `lmod <http://lmod.readthedocs.io/en/latest>`_ as support tools.
 Which of the format or tool suits best one's needs depends on each particular use-case.
-For the sake of illustration, in this tutorial we'll be working on both formats using ``lmod`` as a tool.
+For the sake of illustration, we'll be working on both formats using ``lmod`` as a tool.

 .. seealso::